cmarkey/ncaa_pbp/readme.md

 in a format as close to Stathlete's Big Data Cup format as possible, and save it as a csv in the format "GameYear-GameMonth-GameDay_eventid.csv".
 See the end of this doc for the full data format.

+Thanks to Dave MacPherson for setting up the scraping portion of this and Gilles Dignard for providing independently scraped pbp which was heavily used as a reference for parsing and testing.

 ## To use:
 - Run "full_scrape.py" with the start (start_date) and end dates (end_date) line you wish to scrape.
 - Use ncaa-schedule-finder.py to pull all the event IDs (unique schedule ID that appears in the middle